-Tragically, members of the Freedmen’s Colony were subjected to abuses by the Union army, who failed to deliver on their promises to take care of the freedmen.
+Tragically, members of the Freedmen’s Colony were abused by members of the Union army, who failed to deliver on their promises to take care of the freedmen.
 Richard C. Etheridge, who was born into slavery on Roanoke Island and left to join the Union army’s 36th United States Colored Infantry Regiment, co-wrote a letter with William Benson to the Commissioner of the Freedmen’s Bureau, decrying the injustices and admonishing the Commissioner to put an end to them.

-After the Civil War ended in 1865, the majority of freedmen were forced to give their land back to its original owners, as the government mandated.
+After the Civil War ended in 1865, the majority of freedmen were forced to give their land back, as the government mandated.
 They began moving to other parts of the state, and the colony was decommissioned in 1867.

 But some freedmen stayed.
-Eleven families banded together and purchased 200 acres of land to set up homesteads.
-Three other men followed suit and bought their own plots of land.
+Eleven families came together and purchased 200 acres of land to set up homesteads.
+Three other men bought their own plots of land.
 By 1870, there were about 300 African Americans living on Roanoke Island, and many owned their own homes.
 Those who stayed worked hard to establish a life for themselves.
 And many of their descendants still live on or nearby Roanoke Island, like Darrell Collins and Virginia Tillett.